-Figure 19: The longitudinal energy profile for interacting events at 2, 6 and 10 GeV, for data and the Monte Carlo physics lists FTFP_BERT and FTFP_BERT_HP.
+Fig. 21.
+The longitudinal mean hit energy for interacting events at 2, 6 and 10 GeV for data and the Monte Carlo physics lists FTFP_BERT and FTFP_BERT_HP.
+For 2 GeV the last two layers have been combined into one data point because of their low number of entries.

-Figure 20: The longitudinal energy profile for interacting events at 2, 6 and $10\,\text{GeV}$, for data and the Monte Carlo physics lists QGSP_BERT and QBBC.
+Fig. 22.
+The longitudinal mean hit energy for interacting events at 2, 6 and 10 GeV for data and the Monte Carlo physics lists QGSP_BERT and QBBC.
+For 2 GeV the last two layers have been combined into one data point because of their low number of entries.

-Figure 21: Mean (a) and standard deviation (b) of the longitudinal energy profile for interacting events as a function of beam energy (2 GeV to 10 GeV) for data and various Monte Carlo physics lists.
+Fig. 23.
+Mean (a) and standard deviation (b) of the longitudinal energy profile for interacting events as a function of beam energy (2-10 GeV) for data and various Monte Carlo physics lists.